breyerjs/typequick/README.md

-# typequick
-A typing test written in react.
+This is a simple typing test I'm making so I can play around with react.